redhat-cop/project-initialize-operator/README.md

   env: dev
   cluster: clusterA
   displayName: "Test Project"
-  desc: "A test project for showing the functionality of the project initialize operator"
+  desc: "A test project for showing the functionality of the Project Initialize Operator"
   quotaSize: small
   namespaceDetails:
     annotations: